Woman with glasses sitting by window stares pensively at cell phone in hand

 Making on-time payments is crucial to your credit score.
 If you give yourself ample time to pay the full amount on or before your due date, you’ll also avoid paying interest (if you are in the grace period for all charges) and a late fee.

-The balance reported on your statement is a variable in your credit utilization ratio, so paying the balance before the statement date can improve this number.
-This could help your credit score if your ratio was previously high.
+The balance reported in your statement is a variable in your credit utilization ratio, so paying the balance before the statement date can improve this number.
+This could help your credit score if your ratio was high.

 As mentioned above, you may also avoid interest by staying ahead of your spending.
 Most credit card companies apply a daily interest charge based on your Annual Percentage Rate (APR), which compounds over time.
 You can save on these daily interest charges by paying early.